 9. Clifden Castle, Galway – keep an eye out for famine ghosts

 Clifden is one of the main towns in Connemara and the home of this haunted castle.
 The castle was built in 1818 for John D’Arcy, the local landowner, but went into decline during the great famine.

 The castle is said to be haunted by the spirits of the poor and dying who took shelter in the grounds of the castle during this time.
-Every October there is a spooky offering in the castle which attracts lots of tourists to come and see it for themselves, or you can otherwise walk the ruins for yourself any time of year.
+Every October there is a spooky offering in the castle which attracts lots of tourists to come and see it for themselves, or you can otherwise visit the ruins of Clifden Castle for yourself any time of year.